 Collections and Research

-Meet the curator Guislaine Lemay and learn more about her expertise and what she does.
+Meet curator Guislaine Lemay and learn more about her expertise and her work.

 Not to be missed!

 The year 2021 marks the Museum's centenary.
 Discover its history, as well as the exhibitions and cultural events on the program.Discover